apache/doris/docs/en/docs/admin-manual/config/fe-config.md

 <version since="dev"></version>

-Default: 128
+Default: 64

-This is used to limit the setting of "parallel_fragment_exec_instance_num".
+"max_instance_num" is used to limit the automatically configured concurrency when "parallel_pipeline_task_num" is set to 0.
-"parallel_fragment_exec_instance_num" cannot be set higher than "max_instance_num".

 #### `div_precision_increment`
 <version since="dev"></version>